 Access to the validation dataset (with ground truth labels and bounding boxes) will be granted on April 30, 2021.

-3 testing sets (with no ground truth labels, nor bounding boxes) will be provided to all participants on June 7, 2021.
-These datasets represent 3 different levels of complexity with increasing challenges emulating real space sensing conditions.
+One testing set (with no ground truth labels, nor bounding boxes) will be provided to all participants on June 7, 2021.
+This dataset represents 3 different levels of complexity with increasing challenges emulating real space sensing conditions.

 Criteria of judging a submission

 The submissions for the two tasks will be evaluated as follows:

 - Classification: In this case, a specific problem-oriented metric will be computed.

 - Detection: In this case, in addition to classification, localisation is also evaluated.
 The standard evaluation procedure used for the COCO challenge will be used.

 The SPARK dataset is a unique and new space dataset generated using the Unity3D game engine as a simulation environment.
 A detailed description of the SPARK data and its statistical analysis will be published.

 A webpage allowing to request access to the dataset will be available on the following dedicated website https://cvi2.uni.lu/datasets/.
 Upon signing a Data License Agreement, requestors will be given access to the data.